amer236/VAMIX/resources/SE206_VAMIX_ReadMe.txt

 -To launch the .jar file, open your console and navigate to the installed directory.
 -Then, enter "java -jar SE206_VAMIX_beta_amer236.jar".
 The program will then launch.

+-DO NOT launch the jar by applying the executable permissions.

 -To launch from eclipse, add the src folder and the resources folder to an eclipse project.
-Add -the three jar files to
+After adding -the three jar files from the resources folder to the build path, the project will then compile and can be run.
+-Note, the resources folder does not need to be a source folder.

 OVERVIEW
 -Upon running the program, the main video player and controls are located on the right of the window,